gSchool/DNA-release-2/01-welcome/01-intro.md

 ### !callout-info
 ## Post-Assessment and Survey
-To continue on to Module 103, you must receive an 80% or greater on the post assessment.
+To continue on to Module 103, you must receive an **80% or greater** on the post assessment.
 Don’t forget about the _survey_ this is how we continue to improve the course!
 ### !end-callout

-## Updates
+## Key Reminders

-A few changes you may notice as you are working through:
+As you are work through the content:

 * **Grading:** In order to continue with the next Module of Digital DNA, you must receive **80% or greater on the post-assessment.**